census-instrumentation/opencensus-cpp/opencensus/exporters/stats/prometheus/README.md

 #### Using the Prometheus client library's exposer

-Register the Exposer on a selected port, and then register the OpenCensus Prometheus exporter with that exposer:
+Register the Exposer on a selected port, and then register the OpenCensus Prometheus exporter with that exposer.
+This may be done either before or after views are registered for export and data is recorded, but stats will not be available to Prometheus until the exporter is registered.

 ```c++
   auto exporter =